Carmel-by-the-Sea, California: Spanish and Mexican eras

-Township
+When Mexico gained independence from Spain in 1821, Carmel became Mexican territory.

+Early American era

 Carmel became part of the United States in 1848, when Mexico ceded California as a result of the Mexican–American War.

 In the 1850s, "Rancho Las Manzanitas", the area that was to become Carmel-by-the-Sea, was purchased by French businessman Honoré Escolle.
-Escolle was well known and prosperous in the City of Monterey, owning the first commercial bakery, pottery kiln, and brickworks in Central California.
-His descendants, the Tomlinson-Del Piero Family, still live throughout the area.
+Escolle, well known and prosperous in the City of Monterey, owned the first commercial bakery, pottery kiln, and brickworks in Central California.

 William Martin of Scotland arrived in Monterey in 1856 by ship with his family.
-His son, John Martin (1827-1893), bought land around the Carmel River from Lafayette F. Loveland in 1859.
+His son, John Martin (1827–1893), bought land around the Carmel River from Lafayette F. Loveland in 1859.
 He built the Martin Ranch on 216 acre that went as far as the Carmel River to the homes along Carmel-by-the-Sea.
 The ranch became known as the Mission Ranch because it was so close to the Carmel Mission.
 They farmed potatoes and barley and had a milk dairy.

-In 1888, Escolle and Santiago J. Duckworth, a young developer from Monterey with dreams of establishing a Catholic retreat near the Carmel Mission, filed a subdivision map with the County Recorder of Monterey County.
+In 1888, Escolle and Santiago J. Duckworth filed a subdivision map with the County Recorder of Monterey County.
 By 1889, 200 lots had been sold.
 The name "Carmel" was earlier applied to another place on the north bank of the Carmel River 13 mi east-southeast of the present-day Carmel.
 A post office called Carmel opened in 1889, closed in 1890, re-opened in 1893, moved in 1902, and closed for good in 1903.
 Abbie Jane Hunter, founder of the San Francisco-based Women's Real Estate Investment Company, first used the name "Carmel-by-the-Sea" on a promotional postcard.